Thera: Aliasing-Free Arbitrary-Scale Super-Resolution with Neural Heat Fields

 \subsection{Neural Heat Fields for Analytical Anti-Aliasing}

 Let $\mathbf{x} \in \mathbb{R}^2 $ denote the spatial coordinates of a continuous image function $ f(\mathbf{x}) $.
 Aliasing occurs when this continuous signal is sampled at a rate that does not adequately capture its highest frequency components, resulting in overlapping spectral replicas in the Fourier domain.
 One must therefore apply a low-pass filter $g(\mathbf{x})$ whose cut-off frequency is aligned with the Nyquist frequency of the sampling rate, then sample the band-limited signal $f \circledast g (\mathbf{x})$.
-The key of our method is that, if a signal is decomposed into sinusoidal components, such filtering can be done simply by re-scaling each component by a factor that depends on their frequency and a time coordinate $t$.
-This behavior is naturally accomplished by parameterizing the field $\Phi$ as a two-layer perceptron,
+The key of our method is that, if a signal is decomposed into sinusoidal components, such filtering can be done simply by re-scaling each component by a factor that depends on their frequency as well as a time coordinate, which we call $t$.
+The time coordinate acts as a third, continuous input to the neural field and controls the amount of re-scaling, and therefore the Gaussian blur applied to the signal.
+This perfectly mimics how high-frequency components decay faster than low-frequency ones in the analytical solution to the heat equation.
+The detailed derivation can be found in Appendix~\ref{sec:supp_derivations}.
+The behavior described above is naturally accomplished by parameterizing the field $\Phi$ as a two-layer perceptron,

 with parameters $ \bm{\theta} := \{\mathbf{W}_1, \mathbf{W}_2, \mathbf{b}_1, \mathbf{b}_2\}$.
 Intuitively, $\mathbf{W}_1$ serves as a frequency bank, with its components acting as the basis functions that compose the signal $\Phi(\mathbf{x}, 0)$, and phase shifts encoded by $\mathbf{b}_1$.
 The matrix $\mathbf{W}_2$, with one row per output channel, contains initial magnitudes of these components, and $\mathbf{b}_2$ is the global bias of $\Phi$ per channel.
 Finally, we introduce the \emph{thermal activation function} $\xi(\cdot)$, which models the aforementioned decay of sinusoidal components (implied by $\mathbf{W}_1$) over time: